MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Customer Approval:**

+    - In Case and Task Management, Vacation Process will move to Customer Approval stage, Customer or User will Approve from Case and Task Management.

+    - Once Approved in Case and Task Management, it will moved to UnderProcessing Stage.

-    - In this stage, waiting for the Customer Approval, Once completes then it moved to Under processing.
+    - In this stage, waiting for the Customer Approval, Once customer approved then it moved to Under processing.

       - *In The action field is following to,*